Ludwiggle/JWlS/README.md

 The custom `show` function returns the clickable URL of the exported graphical output.
 In this way, graphics is rendered by the Jupyter file viewer in a new browser tab, not within the notebook.
 Any expression or graphics that is not an `Image` is exported as a pdf (quickest export time and very accurate), otherwise it exports a png.
-`show` exports 3D graphics or `Dynamic` stuff like `Manipulate` as notebooks and lanuch `wolframplayer` to interact with them. `wolframplayer` gets installed with [Wolfram Engine](https://www.wolfram.com/engine/) and the executable can be found on`../WolframEngine/12.0/Executables/wolframplayer`.
+`show` exports 3D graphics as notebooks and launch `wolframplayer` to interact with them. `wolframplayer` gets installed with [Wolfram Engine](https://www.wolfram.com/engine/) and the executable can be found on`../WolframEngine/12.0/Executables/wolframplayer`.
 Be sure to have it in your `PATH`.
+For `Dynamic` stuff like `Manipulate` you can use the `shownb` function to launch `wolframplayer`.

 The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal where JWLS is started.
 On Wolfram Kernels prior to V12,  error messages, `Information` and progress indicators are printed on terminal only.
 With the new Wolfram Engine (for developers) errors and `Information` are given back to the standard ouput but still, progress indicators or incremental ouputs like `Do[ Print@"hello"; Pause@1, 3 ]` returns only at the end of the execution; keep an eye on the terminal for those.